humanrightsconnected/metamodel/src/metamodel_core/README.md

 - Ensure all relevant metadata fields on the Data Product record are populated and up to date.
 - Maintain detailed documentation on the data product to enable users to better understand and leverage the dataset.
 This documentation should be immediately accessible within or from the data catalog and should explain both technical and business context relevant to the product.
+- For unstructured data products: Document the content extraction methods, quality metrics, supported document formats, and any limitations in extraction accuracy.

 Also available in the catalog is **data lineage**.
 Lineage is an important aspect of data products as it provides a clear understanding of the origin, movement, and transformation of data through the development, enabling trust and transparency to consumers.
 Lineage is exposed in the Enterprise Data Catalog at the *table* and *column* levels under the "Lineage" tab.
-The information is automatically populated using Manta, a data lineage tool, and lineage harvested from dbt.
+The information is automatically populated using a data lineage tool and lineage harvested from dbt.
+For unstructured data products, lineage tracking includes the source documents, extraction processes, transformation methods, and resulting structured data outputs.

 ### Access Management

 Once live in production and properly cataloged, a data product can be accessed by consumers across the enterprise.
 Access to data products is managed through policy-based access control supported by Immuta and Sailpoint.
 The *Security Control Group* field at the table-level controls the granularity of access.

 Access to any tables or data products classified as *Internal,* is automatically granted to all users across the Enterprise with no approval required by the Data Product Owner.
-For any data classified at a higher level, access must be requested by the consumer via the Enterprise Data Access Request form -- [Person]().
+For any data classified at a higher level, access must be requested by the consumer via the Enterprise Data Access Request form -- [Person]() or [Service User]().
 The Data Product Owner is responsible for evaluating and approving all access requests to the data product and monitoring that access over time, reviewing user access logs at minimum biannually and remove any users who have left the organization, changed roles, or no longer require access.
+This can be determined in conjunction with Data Governance and automated.

 ### Enhancements and Change Management